audioxide/data/data/posts/20180208-reviews-the-fall-this-nations-saving-grace.md

   - public image ltd
   - can
 featuredimage: album-artwork/this-nations-saving-grace-the-fall.jpg
 artworkCredit: was designed by British photographer Micheal Pollard and Danish artist Claus Castenskiold.
 Pollard took and manipulated the shot of central Manchester, and Castenskiold illustrated the clouds and chariot.
-‘I remember showing the finished artwork to my psychologist,’ Pollard recalled.
+‘I remember showing the finished artwork to my psychologist,’ Pollard said.
 artworkCreditSource: https://thefall.org/news/pics/mpollard_photos/index.html
 artist: The Fall
 album: This Nation’s Saving Grace